Anshler/vietnamese-poem-classifier/README.md

-# Vietnamese poem classifier and evaluator 📜🔍
+# Vietnamese poem classification and evaluation 📜🔍

 A Vietnamese poem classifer using [BertForSequenceClassification](https://huggingface.co/trituenhantaoio/bert-base-vietnamese-uncased) with the accuracy of ```99.7%```